amolswnz/admin-ng/readme.md

 [Angular Loading Bar](https://chieffancypants.github.io/angular-loading-bar/) is an automatic loading bar using angular interceptors.

-[Bootstrap components](https://angular-ui.github.io/bootstrap/) written in pure AngularJS by the AngularUI Team
+[Bootstrap components](https://angular-ui.github.io/bootstrap/) written in pure AngularJS by the AngularUI Team.

-[Font Awesome](http://fontawesome.io/) gives you scalable vector icons that can instantly be customized
+[Font Awesome](http://fontawesome.io/) gives you scalable vector icons that can instantly be customized.

-[Mockaroo](https://www.mockaroo.com/) allows you to quickly and easily to download large amounts of randomly generated test data based on your own specs
+[Mockaroo](https://www.mockaroo.com/) allows you to quickly and easily to download large amounts of randomly generated test data based on your own specs.